jbush001/NyuziProcessor/tests/cosimulation/README.md

     python ./generate.py <instruction profile> [<num instructions>]

-Output will be written into the file 'random.hex'.
+Output will be written into the file 'random.s'.
 The instruction profile can currently be 0-3 and will be discussed in more detail below.

 ## Instruction selection for Random Vector Generation